-3. Identify informal and paid support such as family members, medical and behavioral health providers, and community resources to assess whole person care.
+3. Identify informal and paid supports such as family members, medical and behavioral health providers, and community resources to assess whole person care.

-4. Analyze the current assessment, previous assessment, and other pertinent information in a multidisciplinary (professionals and waiver participant) format to determine risk indicators, health and safety concerns, and potential services to mitigate risk factors.
+4. Analyze the current assessment, previous assessment, and other pertinent information in a multidisciplinary format to determine risk indicators, health and safety concerns, and potential services to mitigate risk factors.